pitboss-sim/pitboss/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) only.

-## Status
+## Status & Current State

 Pitboss is under active development.
-The core domain model and basic game flow are in place.
-The event sourcing pipeline and simulation framework are works in progress.
+The core domain model and basic game flow are in place, with the event sourcing pipeline and simulation framework as works in progress.

+### Implemented
+- Core game flow for hit/stand decisions
+- Basic strategy with chart parsing and overlay system
+- Event sourcing foundation (intent → event → delta → trace)
+- Bout-based domain model with type-safe FSMs
+- Peek/ENHC and H17/S17 rule variations

+### In Progress
+- Split, surrender, and insurance mechanics
+- Timeline reconstruction and "time-travel" debugging
+- Additional player archetypes (Perfect, Advantage, Superstitious)
+- Comprehensive test coverage

+### Planned
+- Performance optimization for million-hand simulations
+- Parallel bout processing
+- Analysis and debugging tools
+- Production-ready error handling